volotree/React-startup/README.md

-# Contribute to the ReactDevs - A Playground for react learners
+# Contribute to the ReactStartup - A Playground for react learners

-Welcome to the **ReactDevs** project!
+Welcome to the **ReactStartup** project!
 This repository allows beginners to contribute one or more React components of their choice.
 This guide will walk you through every step of the process to ensure you can easily contribute to the project.
 Follow these steps carefully to add your own component, including a small credit section that links to your name and GitHub profile.

 ### Why Be Part Of This Project?
 - **Git**: Learn version control and collaboration using Git.